davidly/m68/README.md

        arguments:    -e     just show information about the elf executable; don't actually run it -h:X   # of meg for the heap (brk space).
 0..1024 are valid. default is 40 -i     if -t is set, also enables instruction tracing with symbols.
-                     -m:X   # of meg for mmap space.
+                     -l     when a LF (10) is output, allow Windows to add a CR (13) beforehand -m:X   # of meg for mmap space.
 0..1024 are valid. default is 40.
 0 for CP/M.
                      -p     shows performance information at app exit -t     enable debug tracing to m68.log